-Early research examining the effects of time constraints placed on students and their success in taking examinations was limited.
-These early studies (Bridgeman, 1980; Evans et al 1972; Wright 1984) generally concluded that increasing the time students were allowed to complete exams did not have a significant effect on their exam grades.
+Early research examining the effects of time constraints placed on students and their success in taking multiple choice examinations was limited.
+These early studies (Bridgeman, 1980; Evans et al 1972; Wright 1984) generally concluded that increasing the time students were allowed to complete multiple choice exams did not have a significant effect on their exam grades.
+This held for children (Bridgeman, 1980) and for university students (Evans et al 1972; Wright 1984).

 One study (Onwuegbuzie 1995) examined the effects of time constraints on students taking a statistics class.
-In this study 13 students were given an examination and told they had 90 minutes to complete the exam.
+In this study 13 students were given an examination and told they had 90 minutes to complete the exam, which involved finding numerical answers to statistics problems.
 In another class 13 students were given the exact exam and told they had unlimited time to complete their exams.
 Under normal conditions, students were given 90 minutes to complete the exam.
-The results indicated that students given unlimited time to complete the exam.
+The results indicated that students given unlimited time to complete the exam earned a significantly higher score than those students given a time limit.

-A more recent indirectly related study (Hosch 2010) examined the effects of time spent by students taking standardized entrance/exit exams at a university.
+A more recent indirectly related study (Hosch 2010) examined the effects of time spent by students taking standardized multiple choice entrance/exit exams at a university.
+In this study, students' time to completion was noted, but few students worked on the test for the entire time, hence the students were not acutely constrained.
 The study covered a three year period.
 The results indicated that for both the entrance exam (freshmen) and the exit exam (seniors), students who spent more time on the exam had significantly higher scores.